 Inverness, Illinois — side road off Palatine Road

 This was not one of my most romantic bird sightings.
-A new housing development was being built on Palatine Road about a mile east of Crabtree.
-A few houses were up, but most of the area was covered by mud and criss-crossed by roads.
-Muddly puddles were everywhere, and in one of the larger ones, I spotted several shorebirds.
+A new housing development was being built about a mile east of Crabtree.
+A few houses were up, but most of the area was covered by mud and crisscrossed by roads.
+Muddy puddles were everywhere, and in one of the larger ones, I spotted several shorebirds.

 The four yellowlegs were quite a distance away, and I couldn’t get a very good look.
 I tried to get nearer, but they flushed every time I got close.
 Finally, I got into a position from which I could see them well.
 Three were quite a bit larger than the fourth one.
 They took off again and flew past me.
 The three Greater Yellowlegs passed on one side giving their three and four-noted call.
 The Lesser passed on the other side giving its two-noted call.